defensive driving

 ✅ Adapt to Road Conditions – Adjust your driving according to weather, traffic, and road conditions.
 Rain, snow, and fog require slower speeds and increased following distances.

 ✅ Avoid Aggressive Driving – Stay calm and patient.
-Aggressive behaviors like tailgating, excessive speeding, and road rage increase accident risks.
+Aggressive behaviors like tailgating, brake checking, excessive speeding, and road rage increase accident risks.

 2. Always Have an Escape Plan

 You can’t control other drivers, but you can prepare for their mistakes.
-Always think ahead and have an escape route in mind to avoid potential collisions.
+Always think ahead and have an escape route in mind to avoid potential accident.

 How to Create an Escape Path: